-Initial teacher education partnerships are increasingly focused on developing their vision and provision for improving student teachers' Welsh language skills in response to Welsh Government policies, the EWC accreditation criteria and findings from Estyn visits.
+Initial teacher education partnerships are increasingly focused on developing their vision and provision for improving student teachers' Welsh language skills in response to Welsh Government policies, EWC accreditation procedures and findings from Estyn visits.
 The way ITE partnerships plan and implement provision to develop the Welsh language varies considerably.
 This means that there is little consistency in the support offered across Wales.